 Note 4.
-Investment in the State Treasurer General Fund Investment Pool
+Investment in the State Treasurer General Fund Investment Pool (LGIP)

-The New Mexico State Treasurer has the authority to invest money held in demand deposits and not immediately needed for the operation of state government in securities in accordance with Sections 6-10-10 I through O, NMSA 1978 as amended.
+The New Mexico State Treasurer has the authority to invest money held in demand and not immediately needed for the operation of state government in securities in accordance with Sections 6-10-10-I through O, NMSA 1978 as amended.

-As of June 30, 2010, the District Attorney had a deficit of \$2,747 with the Statewide Human Resources Accounting and Management Reporting System (SHARE) fund 853 in an STO-SGFIP account.
-No reconciliation was provided by the State as of December 10, 2010.
+As of June 30, 2011, the District Attorney had a deficit of \$217,451 with Statewide Human Resources Accounting.
+No reconciliation was provided of these accounts as of December 13, 2011.
 There are no cash depository accounts.